AcheronProject/SharkPCB/README.md

  <summary> <font size="+2"><b> 2019/02/27 (V3.1.1) </b></font></summary>
  <p>

  <h6> Fixed a little problem with the Edge Cuts.
 Somehow for a reason only God knows KiCad messed up the starting and finish point coordinates of the lines and arcs in this layer.
 This has now been fixed manually.
-Really small (< 5 mil) modifications were made on the edges of the PCB. </h6>
+Really small (less than 5 mil) modifications were made on the edges of the PCB. </h6>

 </p></details>